-Subject knowledge and understanding is acquired in all modules.
-At level 4 the fundamentals of the discipline (legal, historical and social context of SENDI education) are addressed by students in the mandatory module, and this is complemented by EDST1101 (Foundations of Education) (which it is expected most students will undertake, although they can select an optional module offered by the Language Centre instead).
-Learning and teaching methods include lectures, seminars, tutorials, student led presentations, visits to education and community facilities and e activities.
-Assessments are varied and include: essays, group presentations, reviews of literature, portfolio building, the making of audio visual materials, and reports.
+Subject knowledge and understanding are acquired in all modules.
+At level 4 the fundamentals of the discipline (legal, historical, and social context of SENDI education) are addressed by students in the mandatory module SEND1003, and students are introduced to mental health issues in SEND1005.
+Students can explore neurodiversity and the associated educational enablers in SEND1004.
+During their first year, students are encouraged to reflect and build upon their academic and social skills in SEND1107, preparing them for independent learning in HE.
+Learning and teaching methods include lectures, seminars, tutorials, student led presentations, visits to education and community facilities and e-activities.
+Assessments are varied and include essays, presentations, portfolio building, the making of resources, and case-study reports.

-Level 5 provides the opportunity to develop an understanding of global perspectives (SEND2002) as well as specific knowledge of autism spectrum condition (SEND2003) in order to build on the introductory double module in Level 4.
-SEND2001 (Researching Interdisciplinary Approaches to Inclusive Practice) focuses on research in education and is undertaken by all single honours students.
+Level 5 provides the opportunity to develop an understanding of global perspectives (SEND2002) as well as specific complex conditions (SEND2003) to build on the introductory modules in Level 4.
+SEND2001 (SENDI Enquiry) focuses on research in education and is undertaken by all single honours' students.
 This mandatory double module explores pedagogical issues relevant to learners across different phases of education and the range of professional disciplines involved in the field.
-The study of interdisciplinary working provides an introduction to the range of potential employment routes and is designed to aid employability, as well as provide the basis for the Level 6 module Professional Roles and Contexts in SEND and Inclusion (SEND3003).
-This module also explores how to identify and access education-related research, engage with and evaluate it, and how to plan and implement a piece of research of the student's own choice as a basis for undertaking the mandatory double module Research Project at level 6.
-To enable students to develop knowledge and understanding in areas of interest to themselves there is a range of choice of modules from which they can choose to complete the credits expected at this level.
+The study of interdisciplinary working introduces the range of potential employment routes and is designed to aid employability, as well as provide the basis for the Level 6 module Professional Roles and Contexts in SEND and Inclusion (SEND3003).
+This module also explores how to identify and access education-related research, engage with, and evaluate it, and how to plan and implement a piece of research of the student's own choice as a basis for undertaking the mandatory double module Dissertation at level 6.
+This is complemented by SEND2108 which encourages students to become a reflective learner and practitioner.
+To enable students to develop knowledge and understanding in areas of interest to themselves, there is a range of choice of modules from which they can choose to complete the credits expected at this level.

 Learning and teaching methods at level 5 build on those encountered at level 4.
-They are varied and include lectures, seminars, tutorials, student led presentations, visits to a range of appropriate facilities, on line activities, and student led research.
-Examples of assessment include essays, individual and group presentations, poster presentations, literature reviews, research projects.
-This continues into Level 6, where the addition of a double module focussing on professional roles (SEND3003) and a module exploring assistive technologies (SEND3004) provides opportunities to explore a variety of communities and contexts both within the education and wider society.
-All students will be supported in Level 6 with their development of the Research Project through the bespoke tutorial support offered in SEND3002.
-Level 6 fosters increased independent learning, and student-guided learning opportunities, in order to prepare the students for further study at Level 7, either as a part of a Master's programme or a PGCE.
+They are varied and include lectures, seminars, tutorials, student led presentations, visits to a range of appropriate facilities, on-line activities, and student led research.
+Examples of assessment include essays, audits, reports and diaries.
+This continues into Level 6, where students explore professional roles and assistive technologies thus experiencing a variety of communities and contexts relevant to Inclusive practice.
+All students will be supported in Level 6 with their development of the Dissertation through bespoke tutorial support.
+Level 6 fosters increased independent learning, and student-guided learning opportunities, to prepare the students for further study at Level 7, either as a part of a Master's programme or a PGCE.